zhurui0509/cv/_pages/about.md

 No matter which scholarship you are interested to apply, or if you are unsure, **I highly recommend you to contact me first by sending (1) your CV and (2) a brief reseach statement (no need to be the final version) to rui.zhu@bristol.ac.uk**.
 Also please be mindful of the deadline.
 They are the dates to submit your final application.
 You should contact me at least four weeks before that so that I can help you go through the process if you are qualified.

-Meanwhile, I am also considering visiting scholars who are willing to work with me at University of Bristol.
+Meanwhile, I am also considering visiting scholars who are willing to work with me at the University of Bristol.
 Contact me if you are interested.

 <span>News</span>